AcalephStorage/consul-alerts/README.md

 eg. `consul-alerts/config/checks/change-threshold` = `30`

 #### Enable Profiles Selection
 Profiles may be configured as keys in consul-alerts/config/notif-profiles/.
-The key name is the name of the profile and the value should be a JSON object with an "Interval" key set to an int in minutes and a key "NotifList" that should be an object of profile names as keys and true for the value.
+The key name is the name of the profile and the value should be a JSON object with an "Interval" key set to an int in minutes and a key "NotifList" that should be an object of Notifier names as keys and true for the value.
 Example:
 ```
 {